oveleon/product-installer/README.md

 With this extension, products from Oveleon can be registered, managed and installed.

 #### ToDo
-- Concept to check which products can be installed, are installed, need an update or need to be deleted
+- Concept to check which products can be installed, are installed, need an update
 - Download Process for Content-Packages + Setup-Configurator
-- Create product overview (dashboard - update)
-- Create product overview (product-preview - make selectable)
 - Create product update process
-- Create configuration step as last step to set up various products (e.g. Content-Package-Import target...)
-- Optimize styles in Firefox (Firefox does not support the `:has()` selector)
+- Optimize styles in Firefox and mobile (Firefox does not support the `:has()` selector)
 - Provide all dependencies for manual installation (Download packages)
 - Create database and migration process
 - Queries within the steps should check if the user is still logged in, otherwise issue an error message